 This career is highly engineering-related and works closely with engineers on their projects.
 It has its own professional association, the Ontario Association of Certified Engineering Technicians and Technologists (OACETT).
-Find more information on this career here.
+Here is the OACETT website.

 There are many two-year post-diploma programs for Engineering Technology and Technician that combine with a science undergraduate degree.
 Here is an example from Conestoga College.

 Find more programs like this at the Ontario Colleges website.
 Use ‘engineer’ as the keyword and set the level to ‘Post-diploma’.

 An engineering technologist with years of experience can register for a limited license with the PEO to undertake engineering of a limited scope.
 For more information, visit Professional Engineers Ontario.

 Some engineering technology programs at Ontario colleges also allow for conversion to a Bachelor’s Degree in Engineering with additional study and some are accredited by the PEO - meaning they can cover the educational requirements for registration as a PEng.
 Here is an example from Conestoga College.

 Find more programs like this at the Ontario Colleges website.
 Use ‘engineer’ as the keyword and set the level to ‘Degree’.

 These less typical paths to careers in engineering require careful investigation with both the institutions offering the education and the provincial regulating bodies.